 We’ve since had some pretty clear indications that loading a memory into a Pensieve (or a bottle) doesn’t remove it from your own head.
 All that off-loading does is make a copy.
 Slughorn still had the original memory of that discussion with Riddle after he off-loaded a copy to tamper with.
 Albus still knew which memory of his own he was showing Harry when he picked up a bottle, from a collection of bottles, and dumped it into the Pensieve.
 For that matter, I’ll bet Voldemort remembers perfectly well the day he made a fishing expedition to find out what Dippett was going to do about the death of a student, and then framed Hagrid.
 Putting the memory into the Diary (which functioned exactly like a Pensieve) didn’t eradicate it from his own memory.

-Let alone whether or not he recalls exactly how he murdered his father and grandparents and shared the memory of doing it with his uncle Morfin.
+Let alone whether or not he still recalls exactly how he murdered his father and grandparents and shared the memory of doing it with his uncle Morfin.
 It really does appear that the only thing that loading a memory — or more properly, a copy of a memory — into a Pensieve, or other vessel does is to make it easier to examine it without one’s own emotions getting in the way, or to share it with someone else.

 So, right off the top, already we have ample indication that there was something more going on with those lessons than Harry was aware of.